tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 * shutdownSequenceComponent - shutdown a Sequence Component with provided prefix
 * shutdownAllSequenceComponents - shutdown all running Sequence Components

+We anticipate these capabilities will be useful for future user interfaces and dealing with possible issues during observing.

 ## Sequence Manager States

-Sequence Manager Actor is implemented as a state machine.
-It has two states: Idle and Processing.
-At any point of time, Sequence Manager can be in exactly one of these states.
+Sequence Manager Actor is implemented as a state machine with two states: Idle and Processing.
+At any point of time, Sequence Manager must be in exactly one of these states.

 The following diagram depicts the state transitions of Sequence Manager: